 I decided to make only traditional, tax-deferred contributions to my individual 401(k).
 I opted not to make any Roth conversions.

-And, if my assumptions for different passive income sources are reasonably accurate, donating an additional $36,865 to our donor advised fund will, when combined with other itemized deductions we’ll be taking in 2020, optimize my QBI deduction at $64,235.
+Using this tool, I learned that donating an additional $36,865 to our donor advised fund, when combined with other itemized deductions we took in 2020, optimized my QBI deduction at $64,235.
 Here’s that calculation.